hm-lang/core/proposals/README.md

 # but required if elements are placed on the same line.

 # equivalent definition would occur with this first line:
-# `EmployeeIds := map~(key: string, value: int) [`
+# `EmployeeIds := store~(id: string, value: int) [`
 ```

-To define a map quickly (i.e., without a type annotation), use the notation
+To define a store quickly (i.e., without a type annotation), use the notation
 `["Jane": 123, "Jim": 456]`.

-Maps require a key type whose instances can hash to an integer or string-like value.
+Stores require an ID type whose instances can hash to an integer or string-like value.
 E.g., `dbl` and `flt` cannot be used, nor can types which include those (e.g., `array~dbl`).

 ```
-DblDatabase; dbl[int]      # OK, int is an OK key type DblDblDatabase; dbl[dbl]   # COMPILE ERROR, dbl is an invalid key type.
+DblDatabase; dbl[int]      # OK, int is an OK ID type DblDblDatabase; dbl[dbl]   # COMPILE ERROR, dbl is an invalid ID type.
 ```

-However, we allow casting from these prohibited types to allowed key types.
+However, we allow casting from these prohibited types to allowed ID types.
 For example:

 ```
 NameDatabase; string[int]